 As technology advances, so do the methods cybercriminals use to attack your systems.
-To protect against the increasing threat of cyber attacks, more businesses are giving priority to protecting their information.
-One simple yet extremely effective method for protecting your systems is to use multi-factor authentication or MFA.
+To protect against the increasing threat of cyber-attacks, more businesses are giving priority to protecting their information.
+One simple yet extremely effective method for protecting your systems is to use Multi-Factor Authentication or MFA.

 That’s why MFA requirements will often involve using an app on your phone to generate a one-time code, using a physical key fob, or using biometrics such as fingerprints or facial recognition.

-How MFA Protects You
+How MFA Protects You and Your Organization

 Microsoft reported that MFA can prevent over 99.9% of account compromise attacks.
 For such a simple tool yielding such an effective result, there’s no reason for every business and employee not to be using MFA.